Towards practical quantum position verification: Introduction

 It is also crucial to note that the term ``prover'' is ambiguous and potentially misleading when considering practical applications.
 As used in theoretical analyses, it generally represents the actions of a proving device (i.e. some form of tag).
 However, the term suggests a person or agent.
-If Peggy carries a mobile device to respond to challenges from Victor's various verifying stations, but she and the device are separable, then the protocol may verify the device's location but not hers.
+If Bob carries a mobile device to respond to challenges from Alice's various verifying stations, but he and the device are separable, then the protocol may verify the device's location but not his.

-Moreover, to the extent that QPV protocols in the prover-verifier model are secure (given suitable technological bounds on the spoofers), they only establish the location of {\it a} suitable tagging device, not necessarily {\it Peggy's} tagging device.
+Moreover, to the extent that QPV protocols in the prover-verifier model are secure (given suitable technological bounds on the spoofers), they only establish the location of {\it a} suitable tagging device, not necessarily {\it Bob's} tagging device.
 Any substitute device with the same functionality can implement the protocol correctly.
 We emphasize that, in the scenario under discussion, the spoofers know every detail of the tagging device's operations: the teleportation attacks of Ref. \cite{KMS11} and the more general non-local computation attacks of Ref. \cite{buhrman2014position} require this.
 So, if these attacks apply, constructing an identical tag is indeed an option for the spoofers.

 Now, if spoofers want to deceive verifiers that someone or something is somewhere they are not, it is presumably either because the object or person has been destroyed or has been moved, or encouraged or deceived (perhaps by GPS spoofing) into moving, to the wrong location.
 To achieve this, one option is to detach the tag and leave it in position, while dislocating the taggee.
 Another is to dislocate or destroy both tag and taggee, leaving an identical replica tag in the required position.
 Either way, the verifiers are left with the false impression that the tagged object remains in place, while in fact they have been untagged and/or dislocated and/or destroyed.